LinLuLi36/MovieRentalApp/README.md

 # MovieRentalApp
-I have made a backend CustomerStatementService which generates a combination of statements based on the type of movies a customer rented.<br />
+I have made a backend CustomerStatementService which generates a combination of statements based on the type of movies a customer rented.
 A module for each type of movie is created to calcualte the amount and then generate a statement based on the movies.<br /> I have also made unittests which test each of the modules and the whole statement generation process.<br />